dragazo/ios-frstor/README.md

 # ios-frstor
-ios-frstor (i/o stream format restore) is a single C++ header that adds a RAII type called `basic_iosfrstor` for restoring stream formats based on a unique contract. `basic_iosfrstor` is a template class that takes a character type and a traits type *(just like standard streams do)*, which allows it to be extremely flexible in use.
+ios-frstor (i/o stream format restore) is a single C++ header that adds a RAII type called `basic_iosfrstor` for restoring stream formats. `basic_iosfrstor` is a template class that takes a character type and a traits type *(just like standard streams do)*, which allows it to be extremely flexible in use.

 Two typedefs are added for convenience: `iosfrstor` for use with *normal* streams and `wiosfrstor` for *wide* streams.

-An instance of `basic_iosfrstor` can be explicitly constructed from anything that inherits from `std::basic_ios` *(which includes all standard stream types)*, at which point it creates a contract with said stream object to restore its format data at the end of its lifetime. **The format data include: flags, width, precision, and fill.**

-The `basic_iosfrstor` type models a unique contract system (similar to `std::unique_ptr`).
-Copying is prohibited, but move semantics may be used to transfer ownership of the contract.
-An ADL swap function is present for exchanging contracts.
-The default constructor creates an instance with no contract.

-Methods are included to `release()` the contract (without completing it), to `rstor()` the stream formatting (without releasing the contract), and to check if it's `empty()` (no contract) (may also use `explicit operator bool()`).

-With the exception of the constructor, all methods are noexcept.
-If the constructor throws, no contract is formed.
+If you want more manual control, there's also `basic_iosfmt` which holds all format settings for a stream and can be used to manually save and load said settings.

+Two typedefs are added for convenience: `iosfmt` for use with *normal* streams and `wiosfmt` for *wide streams.

 ## Example of Use